Russia without Ukraine is a country;

 Pro-European protesters were angered by the turn toward Moscow and took to the streets of Kyiv, where they maintained a presence ever since.
 The decision triggered massive protests in the Ukrainian capital and some other large cities.
 The protesters initially demanded that President Viktor Yanukovich overturn his decision.
 But as the EU summit passed without a trade deal for Ukraine, they turned their anger on the government and demanded its resignation.
 As the confrontation continued, European and American politicians and top officials flocked to Ukraine to cheer up the opposition crowds and criticize the Yanukovich government for not following their demands.

 President Viktor Yanukovich fled Ukraine 21 February 2014 citing security concerns last month.
 Russia considers Yanukovich Ukraine’s legitimate leader and does not recognize the new Ukrainian authorities, but the West claims they are legitimate.
 A vote by Crimeans to join the Russian Federation was quickly accepted by Russian President Vladimir Putin.
 Crimea signed a treaty with Russia to become its constituent member on 18 March 2014 after a referendum two days earlier in which most Crimeans voted to secede from Ukraine and join Russia.
-The developments followed a coup in Ukraine in February that occurred after months of anti-government protests, which often turned violent.

 |Join the GlobalSecurity.org mailing list|